-When it was announced that the Duke and Duchess of Sussex have named their precious new baby Archie Harrison the internet began to explode.
+When it was announced that the Duke and Duchess of Sussex have named their precious new baby Archie Harrison.
+And the internet has begun to implode.

 Archie is a popular name in Great Britain.
 When my son was young, we were playing in the park one summer day, and I heard a woman with a British accent hollering for him.
 I turned to try and figure out why this stranger was calling my son.
 It didn’t occur to me that she might be calling another child – namely, her own son who had wandered over to the sandbox.

 When I do occasionally meet another boy named Archie, I am taken aback.
 I’m not sure why I’m so surprised, but I am.
 There is a uniqueness about the name, perhaps tied to its’ strong association with the old Archie Comics character.
 Inevitably, when I mention his name, someone will respond, “Where’s Jughead?
 Is it Veronica or Betty?
 Hey, like the comic book!”